shader-slang/slang/docs/user-guide/04-interfaces-generics.md

 Interfaces and Generics
 ===========================

 This chapter covers two interrelated Slang language features: interfaces and generics.
-We will talk about what they are, how do they relate to similar features in other languages, how are they parsed and translated by the compiler, and how examples on how these features simplifies and modularizes shader code.
+We will talk about what they are, how do they relate to similar features in other languages, how are they parsed and translated by the compiler, and show examples on how these features simplifies and modularizes shader code.

 Interfaces
 ----------